‘Star Wars: The Last Jedi’ Trailer: When, Where, And How To Watch The First Footage

 But when can we actually expect to see the first footage for Star Wars: The Last Jedi?
 What time of the day will it be available to those of us that aren’t at Star Wars Celebration, where it’s due to premiere?
 Here’s everything you need to know about where and when to watch the very first trailer for Star Wars: The Last Jedi.

-What day: The teaser trailer for Star Wars: The Last Jedi will air for the first time on Friday April 14.
-It will debut during The Last Jedi panel at Star Wars Celebration Orlando, which is being held to bring brand new information regarding the franchise and its future to fans, while also celebrating its illustrious past, too.
+What day: The teaser trailer for Star Wars: The Last Jedi will air for the first time on Friday, April 14.
+It will debut during The Last Jedi panel at Star Wars Celebration Orlando, which is being held to bring brand new information regarding the franchise and its future to fans, while also celebrating its illustrious past.

 This Star Wars: The Last Jedi panel won’t just include the airing of the footage, though.
-That’s because Kathleen Kennedy, the president of Lucasfilm, and The Last Jedi’s writer and director Rian Johnson will also be present, while a hoard of other “special guests” are due to to be present, too.
-We can only imagine that this includes one, some or all of Mark Hamill, Adam Driver, Daisy Ridley, John Boyega, Oscar Isaac, Lupita Nyong’o, Domhnall Gleeson, Anthony Daniels, Gwendoline Christie, Andy Serkis, Benicio del Toro, Laura Dern, or Kelly Marie Tran.
+That’s because Kathleen Kennedy, the president of Lucasfilm, and The Last Jedi‘s writer and director Rian Johnson will also be present, while a hoard of other “special guests” are due to to be present, too.
+We can only imagine that this includes one, some, or all of Mark Hamill, Adam Driver, Daisy Ridley, John Boyega, Oscar Isaac, Lupita Nyong’o, Domhnall Gleeson, Anthony Daniels, Gwendoline Christie, Andy Serkis, Benicio del Toro, Laura Dern, or Kelly Marie Tran.

 When will it be uploaded online: We’re still not completely sure about the answer to this question.
 Previous teasers and trailers for Star Wars films that have premiered at conventions have actually taken a few days and even weeks to be uploaded online.
 So those of you that are eager to see the trailer for Star Wars: The Last Jedi should probably make sure to watch the footage when it’s live-streamed on the official website and YouTube channel.